 WhatsConfigured users can write custom scripts that log in to devices through Telnet or SSH and run CLI commands on their devices.
 Scripts can be used to configure devices or to capture information about them in the WhatsConfigured database.
-For example, the following script uses Cisco IOS commands to capture a Cisco device's running configuration in the WhatsUp Gold database under the "running-config" key.
+For example, the following script uses Cisco IOS commands to capture a Cisco device's running configuration in the Network Performance Monitor database under the "running-config" key.

-'''

-#

-Cisco IOS Backup Running Configuration
+''' Cisco IOS Backup Running Configuration

-#

 login to the device

 @login

 #enter privileged mode

 @enable

-display the running configuration of the device and capture it in the
+display the running configuration of the device and capture it in the WUG database logout from the device

-WUG database [running-config] show run

-logout from the device

-[-] exit

-'''